kayrus/elk-kubernetes/README.md

 One replica shard requires at least **three Elasticsearch data pods**.
 Rolling upgrade will relocate all the data from the pod prepared to be terminated.
 If you have only two data pods, there will be no place to move replica shards.

-### Scheduling only one Elasticsearch data pods per node
+### Scheduling only one Elasticsearch data pod per node

 Kubernetes supports Daemonsets but they don't provide rolling upgrade feature.
 Thus this repo contains Deployment manifests with a hack - custom `hostPort` (it is commented out by default in the [`es-data-master.yaml.tmpl`](es-data-master.yaml.tmpl) template) which doesn't allow to schedule two pods of one replicaset on one node.
 Uncomment this setting in case when you use private network to ensure that Kubernetes will schedule one pod per node.